BenPainter/cse212-Final-Project/3-trees.md

 Contains - The contain function allows the user to search for an element in the tree.
 This function returns a boolean based on whether or not the element was found.

 Traverse_forward/Backwards - The traverse_forward/backward function allows the returns of each element from the tree.
 Traveling forward through the tree will return the elements starting from the root level and traveling upwards through the tree.
 Traveling backward will start at the leaves and start heading downwards towards the root.
+In order to travel through the tree, you have to use recursion to ensure that you have visited each element.

 Height - The height function returns height from the longest branch in the tree.
 It must travel every branch to find the longest one.